This week, we take you to Azerbaijan, Chile, Philippines, Poland and China.

 We end the episode with an interview with Oiwan Lam, our northeast Asia editor, about the Panama Papers.
 Last week's leaks exposed how the world’s elite take advantage of tax havens — sometimes illegally.
 The story has been making headlines around the world — except in China — where web censors have been working overtime to make sure Chinese know little to nothing about the leaks.

-In this episode of the Week that Was at Global Voices, we featured Creative Commons licensed music from the Free Music Archive, including Please Listen Carefully by Jahzzar, Halbi Gijh by Thiaz Itch, Mario Bava Sleeps In a Little Later Than He Expected To by Chris Zabriskie, Can I Talk To You by Podington Bear, and Body Parts by Gary Lucas.
+In this episode of the Week that Was at Global Voices, we featured Creative Commons licensed music from the Free Music Archive, including Please Listen Carefully by Jahzzar (CC BY-SA 4.0); Halbi Gijh by Thiaz Itch (CC BY-NC-SA 4.0); Mario Bava Sleeps In a Little Later Than He Expected To by Chris Zabriskie (CC BY 4.0); Can I Talk To You by Podington Bear (CC BY-NC 3.0); and At the Lab We Work and Play by Good Old Neon (CC BY-NC 4.0).

 The Week That Was podcast is hosted by Global Voices News Editor Lauren Finch and me — Managing Editor at Global Voices.
 Expect to hear our voices again in two weeks.